|Birth: ||May 4, 1858|

-Ada E. Stiarwalt was born May 4, 1858 and was the youngest of eight children born to Andrew Stairwalt, Sr., and Martha McFadon Stiarwalt.
+Ada E. Stiarwalt was born May 4, 1858 and was the youngest of eight children born to Andrew Stiarwalt, Sr., and Martha McFaddon Stiarwalt.

-She attended the old Union School, now the Central School, and her entire life was spent in Belellfontaine, with the exception of the past nine years which were spent in Springfield.
+She attended the old Union School, now the Central School, and her entire life was spent in Bellefontaine, Ohio, with the exception of the past nine years which were spent in Springfield, Ohio.
 She united with the M. E. Church in childhood, but later transferred her membership to the United Presbyterian Church there.
 She was united in married George Mortimer Hackenger on 20 December 1878 with one daughter, Grace Evelyn, born to this union.

 Our sister was a believer in, and a worshiper of God, and had a faith in prayer.
 She was a lover of the pure, the good, the beautiful, and her home bore evidences of her artistic taste.
 She was a loving wife, sister, daughter, and friend; a noble defender of her friends, and of any cause deemed worthy, and she had a love for all of God's creatures. and was generous to a fault.

 Her last illness of grip, was of short duration, being ill only two weeks, was not thought to be dangerously ill, but an attack of acute indigestion was the immediate cause of her death, which occurred about 5 o'clock Wednesday morning, March 14, 1923 in her home in Springfield,